 The UPPER function converts text from lowercase to upper case letters.

 The LOWER function, on the other hand, converts text to lowercase.

-And the PROPER function converts text to initial-case.
+And the PROPER function converts text to the initial case.

 With the PROPER function, every letter will be converted to lowercase except for the first letter of each word.

 But I personally prefer using Excel VBA because it makes it possible and easy to capitalize an entire worksheet or a selected range of cells.

 Without the use of the VBA code, you cannot capitalize on a selected range of cells at once.
 But rather you’ll have to change them column by column or row by row using the functions.

 So if you have more than 10 rows in your worksheet there’s more work for you.
 Because you’ll have to change each and every column one after the other for all the columns.